 3. Team members add comments over 24–48 hours, then consolidate responses.

-Cost/Metric: Cuts meeting time by roughly one hour per major deliverable.
+• Cost/Metric: Cuts meeting time by ~1 hour per major deliverable.

-Insider Tip: Use threaded replies and tag only those who hold domain expertise to avoid noise.
+• Insider Tip: Use threaded replies and tag only domain experts to avoid noise.

-• Virtual Skill Swap: Share strengths and learn from peers
+4. Virtual Skill Swap: Share Strengths and Learn from Peers

 1. Survey the team for four core skills each person can teach.